 We have a number of commitments to not sell (the "Prohibited Materials"), and to responsibly source (the "Restricted Materials") products, ingredients and materials with known sustainability and ethical issues.
 Suppliers must abide by these commitments and provide products consistent with the requirements detailed in clause 6.
-In line with our materials commitments, brands and suppliers may be required to supply evidence of compliance with our standards.
+In line with our materials requirements, suppliers may be requested to supply evidence of compliance with our standards.
 The type of evidence and/or certification required will depend upon the material itself.
+If a brand or supplier is unable to provide suitable certification, Selfridges Group may have a sample of the material independently tested.
+If found to be in breach of our requirements, the brand will be responsible for any testing fees incurred.